Lifestyle, Fluids And Diet

 It is important to drink enough fluid each day to keep the bladder healthy.
 The bladder will work at its best when you drink the right amount of fluid.
 When you are not drinking enough, the bladder gets used to holding smaller amounts of urine and can become sensitive, especially if your urine becomes more concentrated as then it is more likely to irritate your bladder.

-Try to drink at least 1.5-2 litres (at least 3 pints) of fluid each day, remembering that many foods already contain plenty of water in them.
+Try to drink at least 1.5-2 litres (at least 6-8 glasses) of fluid each day, remembering that many foods already contain plenty of water in them.
 If you currently drink less than this, try and increase the amount you drink gradually.
 Drink fairly small quantities at any one time, regularly throughout the day.

 Increasing the amount that you drink may sound counterproductive.
 Indeed, in the short term it may well seem to make your problems worse, but this will only be temporary.
 In the longer term your bladder will learn to hold more urine, will become less sensitive and irritable, and will be less likely to harbour infections.